-Analysis | Republicans place their faith in Trump not to do it again — again
+Analysis | The fraught bet Republicans are placing on Trump’s final days

 Nor have these senators studied his tenure that close, it seems.

-The fact remains that Trump can do plenty in his final nine days in office.
+The fact remains that Trump can do a lot in his final days in office.

-Most notable among them is potentially inciting further unrest.
+Most notable among them is inciting further unrest.
 Trump has repeatedly and frequently toyed with promoting violence among his supporters, often obliquely but very suggestively.
-None of it seems to have dissuaded him and his allies from promoting the idea that the election was stolen and encouraging supporters to descend upon the Capitol last Wednesday.
+None of it seems to have dissuaded him and his allies from promoting the idea that the election was stolen and encouraging supporters to descend upon the Capitol on Wednesday.
 Trump also endorsed a speech earlier Wednesday from his lawyer, Rudolph W. Giuliani, in which Giuliani had promoted the idea of a “trial by combat.”

 Trump has seen his favored mode of communication and rallying the base cut off, thanks to Twitter’s decision to suspend his account.
 But the presidency was known as the “bully pulpit” long before the advent of social media.
-Trump has shown little desire to use other means to make his voice heard, virtually disappearing from public view over he past two months, but attention is available to him at the drop of the hat.
+Trump has shown little desire to use other means to make his voice heard, virtually disappearing from public view over the past two months, but attention is available to him at the drop of the hat.

 And notably, the White House this weekend announced an event in Alamo, Tex., to promote the building of the border wall.
 Alamo is not the location of the actual Alamo, the site of a historic and defiant though ultimately unsuccessful stand in which all those involved died, but it is named after it.
 And it’s difficult to believe a decision to hold an event there was made without at least considering those optics.
 Those around Trump have long dismissed the worst suspicions about his provocations, but this event certainly has the potential to provoke.